 Enacted in 1977, the Foreign Corrupt Practices Act (FCPA) was designed to outlaw and create penalties for bribing public officials.
 More specifically, the FCPA outlaws the payment of money, gifts, or offering to give money or a gift in for the purpose of influencing a foreign official to use their office or power in order to obtain, retain, or direct business.
 In addition, the act makes it unlawful to bribe a foreign political party or a candidate running for office in another country.

 Second, if the payment, gift, or offer was a reasonable expenditure, then the action is not illegal.
 Reasonable expenditures include, but are not limited to, travel and lodging expenses, expenses incurred for the promotion or demonstration of products, or expenses incurred in the execution of a contract with a foreign government or agency.
+Being able to legally differentiate and demonstrate allowed expenditures is a critical component of bringing forth an FCPA allegation.Whistleblowing is a Protected Right, and it can be Rewarded

-The penalties for a violation of the FCPA can be severe.
-For those that violate the act and are a juridical person, the fine can be anywhere up to two million dollars.
-Any other person who violates the act faces a fine of up to $100,000 in addition to a prison sentence of up to five years.
 In addition to monetary penalties, in some cases injunctive relief is appropriate.
-According to the language of the statute, the Attorney General, if he or she suspects a violation of the act is about to occur, can bring the case in an appropriate court and be given a temporary restraining order.
+According to the language of the statute, the Attorney General can bring the case in an appropriate court and be given a temporary restraining order if he or she suspects a violation of the act is about to occur.
 This temporary restraining order could easily turn into a permanent injunction, keeping the person or company from ever performing the act in question.
 Further, the Attorney General is given the power to subpoena records and testimony from members of a business, and a failure to comply with the subpoena mean the person will be in contempt of court.